-Type No. and Type of Motor Carrier Description Minimum Insurance Requirement 1 - HAZ Transporters of Hazardous Substances (regardless of weight) a.
-Hazardous substances, as defined in 49 Code of Federal Regulations (CFR) §171.8, transported in cargo tanks, portable tanks, or hopper-type vehicles, with capacities in excess of 3,500 water gallons; or any quantity of Division 1.1, 1.2, and 1.3 materials, any quantity of Division 2.3, Hazard Zone A, or Division 6.1, Packing Group I, Hazard Zone A material; in bulk Division 2.1 or 2.2; or highway route controlled quantities of a Class 7 material, as defined in 49 CFR §173.403. \$5,000,000 b.
+Type No. and Type of Motor Carrier 1 - HAZ Transporters of Hazardous Substances (regardless of weight) a.
+Hazardous substances, as defined in 49 Code of Federal Regulations §171.8, transported in cargo tanks, portable tanks, or hopper-type vel capacities in excess of 3,500 water gallons; or any quantity of Division 1.3 materials, any quantity of Division 2.3, Hazard Zone A, or Division Group I, Hazard Zone A material; in bulk Division 2.1 or 2.2; or highw controlled quantities of a Class 7 material, as defined in 49 CFR §173 nicles, with n 1.1, 1.2, and n 6.1, Packing ay route \$5,000,000 b.
 Oil listed in 49 CFR §172.101: hazardous waste, hazardous materials, and hazardous substances as defined in 49 CFR §171.8 and listed in 49 CFR §172.101, but not mentioned in paragraphs (a) or (b) of this subsection and petroleum products that are lubricants or fuels 2 - TOW Tow Truck Carriers a.
-Gross weight, registered weight, or gross weight rating of 26,000 pounds or less b.
-Gross weight, registered weight, or gross weight rating over 26,000 pounds c.
-In addition to automobile liability insurance described above, tow truck carriers tha perform non-consent tows must file a Form H (Uniform Motor Carrier Cargo Certificate of Insurance) accompanied by a Form I (Uniform Motor Carrier Cargo Insurance Endorsement) with the following limits 3 - BUS Bus Operators a.
-Vehicles designed or used to transport more than 15 passengers (including the driver) but less than 26 passengers (not including the driver) b.
-Vehicles designed or used to transport 26 passengers or more (not including the driver) 4 - BUS Foreign Domiciled Bus Operators , a.
-Vehicles designed or used to transport 15 passengers or less (including the driver) \$1,500,000 b.
-Vehicles designed or used to transport 16 passengers or more (including the driver) \$5,000,000 5 - HHG Household Goods Movers In addition to automobile liability insurance as described in number 7Per Shipmenbelow, cargo insurance must be filed on Form H (Uniform Motor Carrier Cargo Certificate of Insurance) accompanied by a Form I (Uniform Motor Carrier Cargo Insurance Endorsement) with the following limitsAggregate t \$5,000 \$10,000 6 Foreign Carriers · · (Domiciled outside of the U.S.A.) transporting cargo other than cargo listed above 7 - OTHER All Others Private or for-hire motor carriers with a gross weight, registered weight, or gross weight rating in excess of 26,000 pounds \$500,000
+Gross weight, registered weight, or gross weight rating of 26,000 po unds or less \$300,000 b.
+Gross weight, registered weight, or gross weight rating over 26,000 pounds \$500,000 c.
+In addition to automobile liability insurance described above, tow true ck carriers that \$50,000 perform non-consent tows must file a Form H (Uniform Motor Carrier Certificate of Insurance) accompanied by a Form I (Uniform Motor C Insurance Endorsement) with the following limits r Cargo arrier Cargo per vehicle 3 - BUS Bus Operators Vehicles designed or used to transport more than 15 passengers (inc driver) but less than 26 passengers (not including the driver) luding the \$500,000 Vehicles designed or used to transport 26 passengers or more (not in driver) ncluding the \$5,000,000 4 - BUS Foreign Domiciled Bus Operators · a.
+Vehicles designed or used to transport 15 passengers or less (including the driver) b.
+Vehicles designed or used to transport 16 passengers or more (including the driver) 5 - HHG Household Goods Movers In addition to automobile liability insurance as described in number 7 Per Shipment \$5,000 below, cargo insurance must be filed on Form H (Uniform Motor Carrier Cargo Certificate of Insurance) accompanied by a Form I (Uniform Motor Carrier Cargo Insurance Endorsement) with the following limits 6 Foreign Carriers (Domiciled outside of the U.S.A.) transporting cargo other than cargo listed above 7 - OTHER All Others Private or for-hire motor carriers with a gross weight, registered weight, or g rating in excess of 26,000 pounds rs whose primary business is transportation for compensation or hire, and who operate \$500,000